-There are many soil borne pathogens which can cause damping off in carrot seedlings.
+There are many soil-borne pathogens that can cause damping off in carrot seedlings.
 This most often occurs in periods of cool, wet weather.
 The most common culprits are fungi, which live in soil and are active when conditions favor them.
 If you see carrot seedlings failing, the culprit is likely one of these fungi.
-If you have recently planted and are asking, “why are my carrot seedlings dying,” read on for some answers.
+If you have recently planted and are asking, “Why are my carrot seedlings dying?”, read on for some answers.

 Why are My Carrot Seedlings Dying?